Diagnosis

 FND is not a diagnosis of exclusion or a “medically unexplained” condition.
 It has its own recognisable features on neurological examination and should be diagnosed with confidence and clarity.

 However, due to the lack of national NICE guidelines, the complexity of symptoms, and limited access to specialist services, diagnostic approaches can vary across the UK.
-While some people are diagnosed based on clinical signs alone, others may undergo further tests to help support or clarify the diagnosis.
+Whilst some people are diagnosed based on clinical signs alone, others may undergo further tests to help support or clarify the diagnosis.

 General Medical Assessment